-TAP TSI only TAF TSI only The section hereunder is relevant for TAP TSI only and has no impact on TAF.
-This section hereunder is relevant for TAF TSI only and has no impact on TAP.
-This might involve publishing the train in This might involve publishing the train in , the timetable and offers for freight forwarders.
+TAP TSI Only TAF TSI Only The section hereunder is relevant for TAP TSI only and has This section hereunder is relevant for TAF TSI only and has no impact on TAF. no impact on TAP.
+This might involve publishing the train in the commercial timetable, making the service available for e.g. booking, reservations, publishing the timetable in stations etc. Related processes and standards are the timetable and offers for freight